mustberuss/patentsview/api-changes-2021.md

     ~~~~

 ## TODOS
-1. Vignettes and any automated testing will most likely have to change.
-Looks like we'd need to set up a secret to hold an api key https://docs.github.com/en/rest/actions/secrets
+1. Vignettes and examples need updating, some may not be possible due to the api change, like searching inventors by location.
-2. Update comments
+2. Make sure that all the comments have been updated.
 3. Paging isn't quite right, making a second request if all_pages = TRUE also seems to be sending offset:0, size:25 the first time and offset 0, size 25, per_page:10000, page:1
-4. Test throttling
+4. Test throttling- possibly set all_pages = TRUE with a small per_page.
+Remove Sys.sleep(3) in search-pv.R
 5. Check if we need to do anything about JSON on Posts (#6 at the top of the page)
 6. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above)
 7. Implement the warning mentioned above (second change to the options parameter)